aosabook/500lines/pedometer/chapter.md

 ### Step 3: Apply Filters to Remove Low-Frequency and High-Frequency Components (filter)

 We use `chebyshev_filter` twice in `filter`.
-First, we pass `@dot_product_data` in as our time series, and `SMOOTHING` as the `coefficients` parameter.
-The result is our time series without the high frequency component, which we store in `low_pass_filtered_data`.
-Next, we call `chebyshev_filter` once more, this time passing in `low_pass_filtered_data` as the time series, and `HIGHPASS` as the `coefficients` constant.
-This resulting time series is the clean one we can use to count steps, stored in `@filtered_data`.
+In the first line, we low-pass filter `@dot_product_data`, storing the resulting time series without the high frequency component in `low_pass_filtered_data`.
+Then, we high-pass filter `low_pass_filtered_data`, leaving us with the clean time series we can use to count steps, which we store in `@filtered_data`.

 ## Our Processor Class in the Wild

 Our Processor now takes string data in both the separated and combined formats, converts it into a more useable format, isolates user acceleration in the direction of gravity, and filters the time series to smooth it out.
-Our processor class is useable on its own as is.

 As our program grows, we would likely modify `Processor`.
 As we add more and more input formats, we might decide to split out the `parse` code into a `Parser` class to deal with these formats, allowing for more separation of concerns.
 We could also make our users' lives easier by throwing exceptions with more specific messages than "Bad Input.
 Ensure data is properly formatted.", to allow them to more quickly track down common input formatting problems.

 ## Pedometer Functionality

 Our pedometer will measure **distance traveled**, **time traveled**, and **steps taken**.
-Let's discuss the information we'll need to calculate each of these metrics.
-We're intentionally leaving the exciting, step counting part of our program to the end.

 ## Distance Traveled
 A mobile pedometer app is generally used by one person.
-Total distance travelled during a walk is calculated by multiplying the steps taken by the person's stride length.
-If the stride length is provided, we can use it directly.
-If it's unknown, we can allow other optional information to be provided for the user, such as gender and height.
-We can do the best we can with what's provided to calculate the stride and, ultimately, the distance travelled.
+Total distance travelled during a walk is calculated by multiplying the steps taken by the stride length.
+If the stride length is unknown, we can use optional user information like gender and height to approximate it.
 Information like stride length, gender, and height is related to the user, so it makes sense to create a `User` class.

 ~~~~~~~
 class User